e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Godmode](https://godmode.space/)
-A project inspired by Auto-GPT and BabyAGI, conducting  various kinds of tasks via nice UI
+Inspired by AutoGPT and BabyAGI, with nice UI

 <details>